Dubai International Financial Centre, Dubai, United Arab Emirates

 The main boulevard extends south but broadens out onto the first of two major lakes that define the southern border of the Park Boulevard district.
 The master plan attempts to fuse the boulevard's formal plazas and tree-lined avenues with the more informal, heavily landscaped parkland of the Park Avenue district.
 The dominant elements in 'Central Park' are the water framing the proposed office and the residential towers reflected in the water.

 Perhaps the most intriguing district is the Gate Gardens district, tucked away to the east of the Gate Building district.
-This part of the master plan is inspired by the sika districts of the old city of Dubai, and will have a variety of smaller buildings of a more traditional scale (perhaps six- or seven storey structures) arranged around a series of shaded squares and streets.
+This part of the master plan is inspired by the sika districts of the old city of Dubai, and has a variety of smaller buildings of a more traditional scale (six- to seven storey structures) arranged around a series of shaded squares and streets.

-The massing of the various notional buildings on the master plan has been a combination of aesthetic considerations and the guiding principles of Feng Shui.
-The strategy respects the tall buildings along Sheikh Zayed road by placing the taller structures along the eastern edge of the site, with no buildings taller than the Emirates Towers.
+The massing of the various notional buildings on the master plan is a combination of aesthetic considerations and the guiding principles of Feng Shui.
+The strategy respected the tall buildings along Sheikh Zayed road by placing the taller structures along the eastern edge of the site, with no buildings taller than the Emirates Towers.

 The buildings then gradually rise in height towards the southern edge of the site, with the tallest towers adjacent to the Central Park.
 The buildings along the boulevard are much more regular in height, as they formally define the ceremonial view 'corridor', while the buildings around the Gate Building are maintained at around seven storeys so as to preserve the dominance of the arch.